Ron Insana: Broadcasting

 Insana began his career in 1984 as a Financial News Network production assistant, rising to managing editor and chief of FNN's Los Angeles bureau just as the Network was integrated into CNBC.
 While at FNN, he was nominated for a Golden ACE Award for his role in covering the 1987 stock market crash.
 Insana joined CNBC in the 1991 merger with the FNN.

 On the morning of September 11, 2001, Insana was walking towards the World Trade Center (aware of the ongoing attack) with MSNBC producer John Zeta.
 As they saw one of the towers begin to collapse, they turned and ran.
 The pair lost each other in a cloud of oncoming dust.
 Insana took refuge inside a parked car.
 Still covered in dust, he described what he had witnessed on NBC's Today show with Matt Lauer and Katie Couric.
 He was nominated for a News and Documentary Emmy Award as part of NBC's coverage of 9/11.

 Today, Insana is a regular contributor to NBC's The Today Show and NBC Nightly News, along with other programs when market activity warrants.
-He was involved with Imus in the Morning on MSNBC before its cancellation and the 15-minute Market Wrap on sister network MSNBC.
+He was involved with Imus in the Morning on MSNBC before its cancellation and the 15-minute Market Wrap on sister network MSNOW.
 Additionally, Insana writes a monthly column for USA Today entitled "Talking Business with Ron Insana" and at one time hosted the nationally syndicated radio program, The Ron Insana Show, on Westwood One.